Battle of Huế: Battle for the Citadel

-A CH-46 from HMM-364 lands Vietnamese Marines in Huế on 23 February.
+A CH-46 from HMM-364 lands South Vietnamese Marines at Huế on 23 February.

 A U.S. Marines O-1 flies past the Citadel.

 Also on 14 February the South Vietnamese Marine Task Force A joined the battle.
 The operational plan was for the Marines to move west from Tây Lộc and then turn south.
 However, they were soon stopped by strong PAVN defenses; after two days the Vietnamese Marines had only advanced 400 meters.
 Meanwhile, the ARVN 3rd Regiment fought off a PAVN counterattack in the northwest corner of the Citadel.

 Despite their reducing hold on the city the PAVN seemed determined to prolong the battle for the Citadel.
 The 6th Battalion, 24th Regiment, 304th Division, originally located near Khe Sanh, reached the Citadel after following a route that took it through Base Area 101, Base Area 114 and Thon La Chu and the 7th Battalion, 90th Regiment, 324B Division, was due to arrive a few days later after a forced march from the DMZ.
 On 16 February two companies from the 1st Battalion, 8th Cavalry Regiment, fought elements of the 803rd Regiment, 324B Division, about 20 km northeast of Huế, killing 29 PAVN before they broke contact the following day.

 On 16 February the 1/5 Marines advanced approximately 140 meters for a cost of seven Marines killed and 47 wounded and 63 PAVN killed.
 That day at a meeting at Phu Bai between Generals Abrams, LaHue, Trưởng and South Vietnamese Vice President Nguyễn Cao Kỳ, Kỳ approved the use of all necessary force to clear the PAVN-VC forces from the Citadel, regardless of damage to historic structures.
 On the night of 16 February a radio intercept indicated that a battalion-size PAVN force was about to launch a counterattack over the west wall of the Citadel.
 Artillery and naval gunfire was called in and a later radio intercept indicated that a senior PAVN officer had been killed in the barrage.
 Later that night a radio message from the commander of PAVN forces in the Citadel was intercepted, he stated that his predecessor had been killed and requested permission to withdraw from the city, but this was denied and he was told to stand and fight.
 On 17 February the Vietnamese Marines and ARVN 3rd Regiment resumed their attacks south, while the Hac Bao Company was moved to support the right flank of the 1/5 Marines.
 Over the next three days these forces would slowly reduce the PAVN's perimeter.
 On 18 February the 1/8th Cavalry was attacked by elements of the 803rd Regiment 20 km northeast of Huế, this second clash apparently convinced the PAVN command that the Regiment could not reach the Citadel.